mosip/mosip-infra/deployment/v3/logging/README.md

 ```
 http://elasticsearch-master:9200
 ```
-Note :  Make sure that you select output as "Elastic search", Target as "http",  Host as "elasticsearch-master" and port as 9200.
+Note :  Make sure that you select output as "Elasticsearch", Target as "http",  Host as "elasticsearch-master" and port as 9200.

 * Set ClusterFlow Filter with `filter.yaml`.
 Copy the contents of filter.yaml into the clusterflow Filters (after clearing the default content)
 * Set the Outputs within the Cluster Flow as the name of the ClusterOutputs.